Kia EV6 Charging Guide

-The Kia EV6 crossover is on sale in Australia with three trim levels, two powertrains and one long range battery pack.
+The Kia EV6 is a five-seater electric medium crossover on sale in Australia with three trim levels, two powertrains, and one long-range battery pack.

 The line-up is now priced from $72,590 to $87,690 before on-road costs.